 Inclusions:

-Transfer to Hue Airport after breakfast for the short flight to dynamic Ho Chi Minh City, still called Saigon by the locals.
+Transfer approx. 30 mins (17km) from Hue Hotel to Phu Bai Airport in the comfort of a private, air-conditioned vehicle with a private driver and a guide for the short flight to dynamic Ho Chi Minh City, still called Saigon by the locals.
 Once known as the ‘Pearl of Indochina’, Saigon boasts an enormous architectural wealth, mirroring its colourful history.
 From the pagodas, museums and European architecture of the city’s recent past to the growing number of skyscrapers, Saigon is like a trip through time.

-After the transfer from the airport, jump right in and learn all about this southern city with a walking tour (depending on the season, this order might be changed) through the historic city center and CBD.
+Today’s half day tour begins at 08:30 to learn all about this southern city with a walking tour (depending on the season, this order might be changed) through the historic city centre and CBD.
 See the architecturally splendid City Hall, historic Dong Khoi Street, the Continental Hotel and the Saigon Opera House.

 Continue on foot to the Central Post Office.
 Here, you can also glimpse the former CIA building, where one of the last helicopter evacuations took place in 1975.